 Tips on Selecting the Thesis or Course-Based Degree Option (and a Focus Area)

-The thesis option is intended for students who come into the program who have already firmly decided that they wish to pursue a research thesis, which typically requires two full years to complete the M.S.E. degree.
+- The thesis option is intended for students who come into the program having already firmly decided that they wish to pursue a research thesis.
+This track typically requires two full years to complete the MSE degree.

 Selection of a Focus Area

-Focus areas are intended to provide a student with specialized knowledge in specific facet of biomedical engineering
+- Focus areas are intended to provide a student with specialized knowledge in a specific facet of biomedical engineering.

-Focus areas are typically selected on a student’s interests; in some cases a Focus Area will closely align with a student’s professional goals.
-In other cases, a Focus Area is selected based on a student’s scientific curiosity; this is especially the case when a student intends to pursue further graduate or professional studies and would be well-qualified by any of the areas
+- Focus areas are typically selected on a student’s interests.
+In some cases, a focus area will closely align with a student’s professional goals.
+In other cases, a focus area is selected based on a student’s scientific curiosity – this is especially the case when a student intends to pursue further graduate or professional studies, and would be well-qualified through any of the areas.

-Focus areas typically have flexibility (e.g., if you feel that you would benefit from the inclusion of a relevant course that we do not currently have listed in a focus area that you would otherwise find attractive, let your advisor or administrator know).
+- Focus areas typically have flexibility.
+If you feel that you would benefit from the inclusion of a relevant course that we do not currently have listed in a certain focus area, let your advisor or administrator know.